Spam module

 2. Extract it, and move the Spam folder to <drupal directory>/sites/all/modules/ or <drupal directory>/sites/default/modules/

-4. Check the settings in Administer > Site configuration > Spam, and you're done
+4. Tweak the settings in Administer » Site configuration » Spam, and you're done

 Using the Spam module

-If content (nodes, comments, users) is marked as spam, it will show up on the Administer > Content management > Spam page.
+Content (nodes, comments, users) marked as spam shows up on the Administer » Content management » Spam page.
 From here, you can choose to "Mark as not spam", which will set that item's score to zero (and publish it if it was unpublished).
 You can also choose to publish or unpublish the spam.

 Feedback

-The Feedback tab allows you to see any comments that users have left.
-For example, if a user's comment is wrongly marked as spam (false positive), they can alert you to this, and you can take appropriate action, e.g. adjust your filters.
-You can also set the comment that has feedback as "not spam" from here, which can save you some time checking comments in the main spam list for false positives.
+The Feedback tab allows you to see your user comments along their arguments, why it isn't spam.
+When a user's comment is wrongly marked as spam (false positive), they can alert you to this via the feedback form, and you can take appropriate action, e.g. adjust your filters.
+You can also set comments having feedback as "not spam" from that administrative screen, which saves you time.

 Comments